skupperproject/refdog/input/resources/link.md

 A channel for communication between sites.
 Links serve as a transport for application connections and requests.
-A set of linked sites constitute a network.
+A set of linked sites constitutes a network.

 **Note:** Links are not usually created directly.
-Instead, you typically use an [access token][token] to obtain a link.
+Instead, you can use an [access token][token] to obtain a link.

 [token]: access-token.html